-Notwithstanding the prohibitions in Section 10.84.030 above, the following activities are allowed:
+Notwithstanding the prohibitions in Section 10.84.030 above, the following activities are allowed under the following restrictions:

 A. Possession of marijuana for personal use is allowed to the limited extent authorized under Health and Safety Code section 11357 and 11362.5.